Cook County Poor Farm, Illinois: Escalating costs and closure (1900–1912)

-After 1900, the County Board of Commissioners continued to be challenged by the escalating cost of maintaining the buildings and caring for the Poor Farm inmates.
-They determined that many of the structures were too small for the growing numbers of inmates and many buildings were in disrepair.
-The County Commissioners made an appeal to the State of Illinois to assume responsibility for the mentally ill and mentally disabled residents of Cook County.
-In 1909, the Illinois general assembly decided that care for the insane in Illinois needed to be a state responsibility and enacted new legislation entitled "An Act to Revise the Laws Relating to Charities."
-Section 20 of this new law authorized the removal of the insane and mentally disabled from the county poorhouses in counties with populations of less than 150,000 and transfer those patients to Illinois state hospitals.
+After 1900, the County Board of Commissioners faced rising costs associated with maintaining the aging Poor Farm buildings and caring for a growing inmate population.
+Many structures were overcrowded and in poor condition.
+The county appealed to the State of Illinois to assume responsibility for the care of the mentally ill and mentally disabled.
+In 1909, the Illinois general assembly passed legislation titled "An Act to Revise the Laws Relating to Charities," which made state responsibility for the insane mandatory and authorized the transfer of patients from county poorhouses to state hospitals.

 Cook County agreed to sell the Poor Farm property and buildings to the state for one dollar.
-The Board of Commissioners purchased 254 acres in the Bremen Township as the site for a new Infirmary for the poor and Tuberculosis Hospital.
-A new infirmary was constructed that could house 2300 inmates and was named "Oak Forest Hospital".
-On November 26, 1910, an initial 250 Infirmary inmates were transferred to the new Oak Forest Infirmary.
-It admitted its remaining inmates in December in 1910, with 1731 inmates who were transferred from the old Infirmary in Dunning.
-A Tuberculosis Hospital at Oak Forest was completed in 1912.
-The remaining patients at the Insane Asylum at Dunning were housed in abandoned Tuberculosis and Infirmary buildings.
+The county purchased 254 acres in Bremen Township to construct a new infirmary and tuberculosis hospital.
+The new facility, later known as "Oak Forest Hospital", was designed to house up to 2300 patients.
+On November 26, 1910, 250 infirmary inmates were transferred to Oak Forest, followed by the remaining 1731 inmates in December 1910.
+A tuberculosis hospital opened there in 1912.
+The remaining 269 patients at Dunning were housed in former infirmary and tuberculosis buildings at Dunning.